 Bishop.
-In the New Testament the term bishop (episkopos) is an alternative and descriptive word for term elder (presbuteros), the leader of a church.
+In the New Testament the term bishop episkopos (1985) is an alternative and descriptive word for the term elder, presbuteros (4245), the leader of a church.
 Episkopos means simply overseer, emphasizing the job description of a church leader.
 The term elder emphasizes the honor, gravity, and responsibility of the task.
 He is to oversee the flock of God.
-The Holy Spirit places elders/overseers in charge of the flock.
+The Holy Spirit places elders/overseers in charge of the flock (Acts 20:17, 28).
 The qualifications given for the overseer (1 Tim.
 3:1-8) are the same, essentially, as that given for an elder (Titus 1:5-9).
 Overseers (elders) must be men who are spiritually mature, exemplary in their marriages and family governance, above reproach in the community, and gifted at teaching God’s Word to others.
 The main task of an overseer/elder is that of shepherding the flock.
 Shepherding the flock consists of feeding, guiding, and guarding the flock.
 See Elder.
 See Biblical Eldership.